eclipse-sumo/sumo/docs/web/docs/Tutorials/TaxiService.md

 </person>
 ```
 It is also possible to define personTrips for intermodal routing or group several people together.
-Like in the beginner traci tutorials shown you can create a `runner.py` file to manage the taxi creation in your project.
+As shown in the beginner traci tutorials, you can create a `runner.py` file to manage the taxi creation in your project.
 Within the example method, four taxis are created and dispatched at a given time.
 ```
 # Creating 4 taxis